South Korea is well known for its variety in cuisine and some unique dishes. So, you must try some of the best Korean food while you’re in Seoul!

 Read More: Soju – Everything You Need to Know About South Korea’s National Drink

 They are the sweet pancakes, an iconic dessert in Korean cuisine.
 It’s perfect for anyone craving something sweet.
 The pancake-looking dish is stuffed with a mix of brown sugar, crushed nuts, and cinnamon.
 You can find it in street food stalls while strolling the streets of Seoul.

 The dough is fried, and the stuffing inside transforms into a delicious gooey syrup, and the exterior is crispy.
-It’s a delicious Korean food found on the streets of Seoul.
+It’s delicious Korean food found on the streets of Seoul.

 Read More: Enjoy Late Night Eating in Seoul

-Its another popular Korean food dish that that’s essentially a marinated beef barbeque.
+Its another popular Korean food dish that’s essentially a marinated beef barbeque.
 The thin beef slices are marinated with a mix of spices like hot pepper, garlic, soy sauce, and sugar.

 Bulgogi translates to ‘fire meat’ and its often made with parts of beef, pork, or chicken.
 The flavor of the dish is mildly sweet, savory, and smoky thanks to all the spices used for marinating the beef.

 It’s the Korean version of sushi and a perfect dish for when you are on-the-go.
 You can find the Korean dish in most picnic boxes.
 Kimbap is a Korean food that contains rice, meat, and other ingredients wrapped in dried seaweed.
 There are different filling options, and you can get kimbap in any food stalls and convenience stores in Seoul.

 Haemul-pajeon is a Korean pancake that is made with seafood, shellfish, chives, and eggs mixed with flour batter.
 It is then pan-fried and served with an accompanying soy sauce.